Victoria Palace Theatre: Matcham's theatre

 A return to revue brought new success.
 Me and My Girl was a hit in its original production at the theatre, opening in 1937 starring Lupino Lane.
 In 1939, songs from this show formed the first live broadcast of a performance by the BBC, and listeners could sing along to The Lambeth Walk.
 In early 1945, towards the end of the war in Europe, variety was presented under the stewardship of Lupino Lane.
 Headlining the bill from his radio series was Will Hay, with his schoolboy retinue of Charles Hawtrey and John Clark, and among the "turns" was Stainless Stephen, a comic acrobat comedian duo, and Victor Barna (then world champion table tennis player) giving an exhibition, who would invite audience members up on to the stage to see if they could beat him in ten points.
 From 1947 through 1962, Jack Hylton produced The Crazy Gang series of comedy revues, with a glittering company of variety performers including Flanagan and Allen, Nervo and Knox, and Naughton and Gold.

 The long-running Black and White Minstrel Show played through the 1960s until 1972.
 In 1982, a production of The Little Foxes, saw Elizabeth Taylor making her London stage debut.
 Another unusually long-running show at the theatre was Buddy – The Buddy Holly Story, that played for 13 years in London, beginning in 1989 (transferring to the Strand Theatre in 1995).
+The theatre was purchased by Stephen Waley-Cohen in 1991.
 After this, the theatre presented mostly revivals of well-known musicals.
 In 2005, Billy Elliot the Musical opened, garnering rave reviews and Olivier Awards.

-The theatre was purchased by Stephen Waley-Cohen in 1991.
 At the opening in 1911, a gilded statue of ballerina Anna Pavlova was positioned above the cupola of the theatre.
 This was taken down for its safety during World War II, and was lost.
 In 2006, a replica of the original statue was restored in its place.

 In 2014, the theatre was sold to Delfont Mackintosh Theatres.
 After Billy Elliot ended its run in April 2016, the theatre closed for a multi-million pound refurbishment.
 In December 2017, the Broadway musical Hamilton re-opened the refurbished Victoria Palace.